devwidsiddhxx/Pasikuthu/README.md

-# Pasikuthu – Supabase-powered Food Donations
+# Pasikuthu – An Wave For Food Donations

 Modern React + TypeScript + Vite app for coordinating community food donations.
 Volunteers authenticate with a magic link, log donations, chat with donors